 The mortgage holder foreclosed on the property in 1915.
 Having seized the property, he decided to demolish the tower nobody wanted to buy.
 He did this using explosives to mark the Fourth of July in 1917.

 From then on, the bankrupt Tesla started checking into one hotel after another.
-He’d leave an unpaid bill behind every time he changed locations.
+He’d leave an unpaid bill behind every time he changed residences.

 Despite his intellectual brilliance, Tesla became set in his ways.
 He refused to believe several groundbreaking discoveries from the early 20th century.
 This left the formerly celebrated scientist lost and left behind in the modern world he had helped to create.